-Some people with mild symptoms may have a UCD but do not know it until it is diagnosed later in life.
+Some people with mild symptoms may have a UCD but are unaware until they receive a diagnosis later in life.
 By then, they can have ammonia building up in their body to toxic levels over the years, causing permanent brain damage.
 If you or any family members are having these symptoms, talk to your doctor and find out who in your family should be tested for a UCD.